-- which had not been identified because the landlord or their agent failed to conduct regular inspections (should have known of the risk); or
+- which had not been identified because the landlord or their agent failed to conduct regular inspections; or

-- which they were made aware of and knew about but failed to properly rectify within a reasonable time.
+- which they were warned of but failed to properly rectify within a reasonable time.

-TIP: in instances where the landlord was made aware of a defect, and did nothing about it, the failure to mitigate loss may become an issue when it comes to making a claim.
+FYI: If a landlord is made aware of a defect but they do nothing about it, their failure to mitigate loss may become an issue when it comes to making an insurance claim.

 Liable, not liable?

-Before the landlord can be held liable, three things must be demonstrated:
+For a landlord to be held legally liable, they must be found to have been negligent.
+Before a landlord can be held liable, three things must be demonstrated:

-- Injury or damage has occurred at the property as a result of the state of the premises (oftentimes the damage is a result of non-compliance with the Building Code of Australia);
+- Injury or damage occurred at the property as a result of the state of the premises.

-- The landlord knew about, or should have known, the danger that presented itself at the property; and
+- The landlord knew or should have known about the danger.

 - No reasonable action was taken by the landlord to prevent the risk of harm.

-Legal liability hinges on the fact the landlord knew or should have known about a risk and failed to act on it.
-This means, a landlord generally will not be held liable for losses/injuries that are caused by a defect, hazard or condition they did not know about and could not have known about.
+Legal liability hinges on the fact that the landlord knew, or should have known, about a risk and failed to act on it.
+This means a landlord generally will not be held liable for losses/injuries that are caused by a defect, hazard or condition that they did not know about and could not have reasonably known about.

-In order to meet their legal obligation to ensure the property leased out by them is safe, a landlord or their agent should:
+To meet their legal obligation to ensure that the property leased out by them is safe and habitable, a landlord or their agent should:

-- identify any repair or maintenance which may be the responsibility of the tenant and request they fix these, and conduct a follow-up inspection to confirm they have been fixed properly;
+- identify any repairs or maintenance which are the responsibility of the tenant and request the tenant fix these, and conduct a follow-up inspection to confirm they have been fixed;

-- ensure any repairs and maintenance is done by appropriately licensed people (such as qualified tradies).
+- ensure any repairs and maintenance are carried out by appropriately licensed and insured people (e.g. qualified tradies).

-A landlord will only be liable if their negligence caused the injuries to others.
-This means, tenants should also ensure the property is safe for anyone who is legally on-site.
-If their action, or inaction, leads to damage or another person being injured on the premises, they can be held liable.
+Tenants also have an obligation to ensure the property is safe for anyone who is legally on-site.
+If the tenant’s action, or inaction, leads to damage or another person being injured on the premises, they can be held liable.
 This is known as occupier’s liability and is why all tenants should have renter’s insurance like TenantCover, which provides up to $10 million if the policyholder is found legally liable for injury or property damage.

-Tenants should also advise the agent or landlord if there is something wrong at the property that they feel is unsafe or could cause an injury.
+Tenants should also advise the agent or landlord if there is a defect at the property that they feel is unsafe or could cause an injury.
 If the tenant fails to give notice of a hazard, and it does cause an injury, they may not be able to claim compensation.

 The role of insurance

-Given the potential high costs of compensation claims (and, with an increasingly litigious society which has increased the risk of being sued), legal liability insurance can be expensive.
+The bad news: Given the potential costs of compensation claims and litigation, legal liability insurance can be expensive.

-However, we have good news: It is generally a standard inclusion in landlord insurance policies.
-By including legal liability, landlords can get their hands on a high level of cover (at EBM RentCover it’s up to $20 million for RentCover ShortTerm policies and up to $30 million for RentCover Platinum and RentCover Ultra policies) at a fraction of the cost of taking out a separate policy.
+The good news: At EBM RentCover legal liability cover is a standard inclusion in all of our landlord insurance policies.
+By including legal liability as part of a comprehensive policy, landlords are afforded a high level of cover at a fraction of the cost of taking out a separate policy.

 You may also likeView all